michaelhelvey/michaelhelvey.dev/src/pages/posts/having_fun_with_programming.md

 about myself.
 I need to put aside the ego that says I will be a worse programmer for pulling in an npm package every so once in a while.
 I need to put aside the pride that that makes my sense of self-worth depend on not building software in garbage collected languages like all the "web developers" do.
-Then maybe I can _actually_ build software that meets my ideals I claim to so much about.
+Then maybe I can _actually_ build software that meets my ideals I claim to care so much about.

 I don't know what the conclusion is here.
 There's plenty of other things in life that prevent me from building software, and at some level, none of it really matters anyway.
 But I want to have more